SentryPeer/SentryPeer/README.md

     ENV SENTRYPEER_KEY=/my/location/sentrypeer-key.pem
     ENV SENTRYPEER_TLS_LISTEN_ADDRESS=0.0.0.0:5061

-Either set these in the Dockerfile or in your `Dockerfile.env` file or docker run command.
+Either set these in the Dockerfile or in your `Dockerfile.env` file or `docker run` command.

 Settings any of these to `0` will also _enable_ the feature.
 We _don't care_ what you set it to, just that it's set.

+#### Configuration File

+You can also use a configuration file to set certain things.
+Mainly the TLS configuration below.
+The default location is `~/.config/sentrypeer/default-config.toml`, but can change this with the `SENTRYPEER_CONFIG_FILE` environment variable or `-g` cli option.

 #### TLS Configuration